 We invited comments on this proposal between 22 March and 26 April 2021.
 We also held four face to face sessions to provide community members and stakeholders an opportunity to speak with Council staff, ask questions and share ideas.
 During the consultation period, we received 684 online comments, 37 written comments and one petition.
 Thank you to everyone who provided feedback, you can read the community and stakeholder engagement report here.

-The trial has now commenced, see above a couple of photos of the spaces we're trialing.
+The trial is in progress, see above a couple of photos of the spaces we're trialing.